Leray-Schauder Mappings for Operator Learning: Theoretical Construction

+\begin{remark} {\rm We note that the proof of Theorem~\ref{thm:LS_NN} is showing an extra bit of information, other than the approximation of $T$.
+It is showing that this can be done by also approximating the analytically defined maps $P_n$ by neural network counterparts $\tilde P_n$. } \end{remark}

+Theorem~\ref{thm:LS_NN} produces an approximation result similar to that of \cite{chen}, and consequently that of DeepONet \cite{DeepOnet}.
+However, the present approach is based on significantly different methods.
+In particular, as a byproduct of this approach, the nonlinear maps used to ``project'' on a finite span of neural network basis functions are obtained by approximating Leray-Schauder maps whose analytical formulation is known a priori.
+These are the maps $\tilde P_n$ used in the proof above.
+The functionals used in DeepONet to nonlinearly ``project'' on the finite dimensional space of trunk networks, do not approximate analytically defined maps, and it is therefore not clear a priori what they need to approximate for the universal approximation results to hold.
+This fact has also implications on the algorithmic implementation given below, as the maps $\tilde P_n$ are implemented with neural networks explicitly.

-The construction of $\tilde P_n$ is complicated by the fact that we need to map on a space spanned by neural networks through the use of the functions $\tilde\mu_i$, where we need to find $g_i$ such that the maps $\tilde\mu_i$ have the required properties.
-This presents a significant implementational, and practical, problem in terms of constructing the mappings $\tilde P_n$.
-In practice, we would like to implement $\tilde P_n$ as neural networks as well, so that the whole architecture consists of neural network components.
+The construction of $\tilde P_n$, in practice, implies the fact that we need to map on a space spanned by neural networks through the use of the functions $\tilde\mu_i$, where we need to find $g_i$ such that the maps $\tilde\mu_i$ have the required properties.
+We would like to implement $\tilde \mu_i$ in $\tilde P_n$ as neural networks as well, so that the whole architecture consists of neural network components only.
 In the rest of this section we will work toward this direction, showing that it is indeed possible to replace $\tilde P_n$ by neural networks.
-This construction will be seen to be a universal approximation architecture on functions that are regular enough in the sense of H\"older.
-The result is therefore somewhat weaker than the case when one uses $\tilde P_n$ maps as above.
-We will denote by $L^P_\mu([a,b])$ the $L^p$-space on $[a,b]$ for some measure $\mu$ (which is assumed to be sufficiently regular).
-In what follows, we denote the H\"older space by $C^{\kappa,\alpha}([a,b])$, where $\kappa\geq 1$, and $\alpha\in (0,1]$.
-We assume that $p>2\kappa-1$.
+This construction will be seen to be a universal approximation architecture on functions that are regular enough with respect to the norms of their derivatives.
+We will denote by $L^p_\mu(K)$ the $L^p$-space on a compact $K$ for the measure $\mu$ which is assumed to be Lebesgue and normalized on $K$ for simplicity, although the reasoning can be adapted to finite Borel measures.
+We consider $1\leq p < +\infty$, and we denote the H\"older space by $C^{\kappa,\alpha}([a,b])$, where $\kappa\geq 1$, and $\alpha\in (0,1]$.
+We assume that $p\geq \kappa + \alpha$.
 We will later mention how to generalize the result to the multivariate case.
-This relies on cubature formulas, and our choice of proceeding with the single varaible case is motivated by the wish of keeping the notation as simple as possible.
+This relies on cubature formulas, and our choice of proceeding with the single varaible case first, is motivated by the wish of keeping the notation as simple as possible.